 Lesley Susan Cooper MBACP (Accredited) Dip Couns.
 Dip Sup.

-The counselling I offer you will give you an opportunity to gain perspective and understanding of the areas in your life causing concern.
-As human beings, I believe we try our best to survive, no matter how painful, compliant and adapted that may be.
-Unhelpful, harmful coping mechanisms are put into place to avoid and distract from difficulties in life.
+I offer you the opportunity to gain a perspective and understanding of the pain and negative influences.
+I believe we valiantly try our best to survive, no matter how painful, compliant and maladaptive that may be.
+Unhelpful, harmful coping mechanisms are put into place to avoid and distract from difficulties in life, defenses and denial come in many guises and dependencies which can be hard to recognise especially if they have become entrenched and embedded with you.

 I offer counselling weekly or fortnightly depending upon your requirements.
 I appreciate this is a commitment, financially, emotionally and physically.
 Change takes courage, determination, resilience and the timing needs to be right for you.
 Committing to this process is the first step of many towards making changes in your life.

-Some of the areas I work with are: complex trauma, abuse, dissociative identity disorder, all kinds of depression; anxiety; panic attacks, suicidal ideation, self harm; relationship breakdown, low self esteem, stress, loss and bereavement.
+I work with many areas including: all kinds of trauma, abuse, dissociative identity disorder, depression; anxiety; panic attacks, suicidal thoughts, self harm; relationship breakdown, low self esteem, stress, loss, bereavement, family dynamics.

 As an Accredited member of the BACP I work alongside their Ethical Framework for the Counselling Professions.
 I work from a peaceful therapy room with a view from the window across an area of green land and trees.